The Mostly True Adventures of Homer P. Figg

-It's a tricky task the author has set himself here: to convey something of the reality of this horrific war, as well as the mistreatment of African-Americans (not to mention orphans), in the context of a broadly humorous tall tale told by a boy who believes that "old Truth ain't nearly as useful as a fib sometimes."
-That he accomplishes it so well is no surprise, coming from the author of Freak the Mighty: this is a writer who knows how to balance humor, poignancy, and power, never going overboard in any one direction.
+It's a tricky task the author has set himself here, but he succeeds brilliantly.
+He effectively conveys something of the reality of this horrific war, as well as the mistreatment of African-Americans (not to mention orphans), in the context of a broadly humorous tall tale told by a boy who believes that "old Truth ain't nearly as useful as a fib sometimes."
+That he accomplishes the task so well is no surprise, coming from the author of Freak the Mighty: This is a writer who knows how to balance humor, poignancy, and power, never going overboard in any one direction.

 Families can talk about...

 Families can talk about historical fiction.
 Why is important to read stories like Homer's, which are about events that happened long ago?
 What can you learn from his story that you can't learn from history books?